gdalsanto/gdalsanto/README.md

 Hi!
 I'm a 4th-year (😰) PhD student in the [Audio Signal Processing team](https://www.aalto.fi/en/department-of-signal-processing-and-acoustics) at Aalto University.
 My research is centered on artificial reverberation, using delay-line-based reverb and machine learning optimization.

-Here you'll find some of my projects related to artificial reverb, and ASP.
+Here you'll find some of my projects related to artificial reverb and audio signal processing.
 Feel free to explore, fork, and contribute:)
-- check out [FLAMO](https://github.com/gdalsanto/flamo) our Python package for differentiable LTI systems!
+- Check out [FLAMO](https://github.com/gdalsanto/flamo) our Python package for differentiable LTI systems!
+- If you're curious about reverb design using delay networks and recent developments, check out this up-to-date [list](https://github.com/gdalsanto/delay-network-reverbs)

 I'm always open to collaboration, discussing ideas, or chatting about any of my passions.
 Reach out if you want to connect!